 I was an enthusiastic participant in math olympics in Argentina during high school.
 I did my undergraduate degree at the Department of Mathematics of the University of Buenos Aires.
 I then moved to the University of Washington to complete my PhD under the supervision of Boris Solomyak.

 Afterwards I held postdoc positions at the universities of Jyväskylä (Finland) and Manchester (UK) and was a research fellow at the University of Surrey (UK).
-I was also a member of MSRI for a semester in 2008, and of ICERM in 2016.
+I was also a member of MSRI for a semester in 2008, of ICERM in 2016 and of Mittag-Leffler institute in 2017.

 I have returned to Argentina to join the Department of Mathematics and Statistics of Torcuato Di Tella University as an associate professor, from June 2013.
-I am also an adjunct researcher at CONICET.
+I am also an independent researcher at CONICET.

-I've given short courses at the University of Buenos Aires, Argentina (2010 and 2015), University of Oulu, Finland (2011), University of Mar del Plata, Argentina (2011), and University of Jyväskylä, Finland (2015), and had research stays at IMPA, Microsoft Research, Chinese University of Hong Kong, University of Helsinki, and Hebrew University of Jerusalem, among others.
+I've given short courses at the University of Buenos Aires, Argentina (2010 and 2015), University of Oulu, Finland (2011), University of Mar del Plata, Argentina (2011), University of Jyväskylä, Finland (2015), CIRM, France (2019), and had research stays at IMPA, Microsoft Research, Chinese University of Hong Kong, University of Helsinki, and Hebrew University of Jerusalem, among others.

 Postal address: Av.
 Figueroa Alcorta 7350 (C1428BCW).
 Ciudad Autónoma de Buenos Aires.
 Argentina.